The Lake County Astronomical Society

 Astronomy Day 2016

-We had a very successful Astronomy Day this year, even though the weather prevented outdoor activities and forced us to cancel the evening observing.
+We had a very successful Astronomy Day last year, even though the weather prevented outdoor activities and forced us to cancel the evening observing.

 There were many "Thank you" comments, as well as "Great job", "Very interesting", "Very educational", "We really enjoyed it - thank you", "I had a blast", "A lot of fun", "You guys did a great job", and one person said "This is great - this is awesome, we really appreciate this".
 LOTS of kids left with their "comets" and craft projects, so those rooms were busy.